Mhopkinsinc/NHL94SNESVault/README.md

 ## Usage

+- If you just want to build the rom and turn certain hacks on and off:
     - Edit Src/Config.asm to set your Rom preferences
         - Def.
 Control ON by default
         - 30 Second Periods
         - Real Time Clock
         - Pull The Goalie with L+R trigger buttons

 - Run "1 - Compile Roms" task in Visual Studio Code Task Runner.
     - This task creates .smc and .sfc version of the rom in the Output folder.